NSO-developer/nso-gitbook/development/advanced-development/kicker.md

 In this example, we use the same action and setup as in the data kicker example above.
 The procedure for starting is also the same.

-The `web-site-service` example has devices that have notifications generated on the stream "interface".
+The [examples.ncs/service-management/website-service](https://github.com/NSO-developer/nso-examples/tree/6.4/service-management/website-service) example has devices that have notifications generated on the stream "interface".
 We start with defining the notification kicker for a certain `SUBSCRIPTION_NAME = 'mysub'`.
 This subscription does not exist for the moment and the kicker will therefore not be triggered:

 ```cli
 admin@ncs# config